Elaquen7/playground/README.md

 # playground
-My playground to mess around with stuff.
+A playground to test my configs and stuff
 This is a README file.
 This is a line of text.
 This is another line of text.